About the Kansas Legislative Internship Program

 The Kansas Legislature will have internships available for the 2016 Legislative Session.
 Any student who is enrolled in a secondary or post-secondary education institution and will be earning credit for their learning experience or is making academic progress in their educational course of study is eligible to apply.
 No specific major is required, but strong oral and written communication skills, and a basic understanding of government and the legislative process, are helpful.

-Internships will begin the week of January 11, 2016, the first day of the 2016 Legislative Session and end in April.
-A mandatory Intern Orientation will be held on the Thursday prior to the beginning of the legislative session on January 7, 2016.
+Internships will begin in January 2018, the first day of the 2018 Legislative Session, and end in April.
+A mandatory Intern Orientation will be held on the Thursday prior to the beginning of the legislative session.
 Each intern will be assigned to a specific legislator by the Intern Coordinator.
 Placements are based upon applicant’s experience, partisan preference and interests.
 Interns are required to attend a minimum of 12 days during the legislative session.
 Specific hours required for the internship will be agreed upon by the intern and his/her assigned legislator.

 Course credit for the internship will be determined by each intern and his/ her respective educational advisor and may have additional requirements.
 Legislative internships are non-paid positions; however,legislative interns who complete program requirements are eligible for up to $600 in mileage reimbursement.